roottool/portfolio/README.md

 ## Overview

 This is [my portfolio site](https://roottool.vercel.app).
-I use the below stacks in this site.
+I use the below stacks on this site.

 - React
 - Next.js